 “Would you open this?” my wife would ask – and after huffing, puffing and a grand mal temper tantrum, I had to admit I couldn’t.

 When did opening something as simple as a bag of peanuts become a finger-busting, teeth gnashing, emasculating ordeal?

 And who was the fiend who invented the clam shell package?
 Those things are tougher than iron and meaner than an alligator with a mouth full of abscessed teeth.

-These days, consumer packaging is designed to convenience the seller and humiliate the buyer.
-For retailers, presentation and loss prevention are paramount – whether the consumer actually gets to use the object is inconsequential.
+These days, consumer packages are designed to convenience the seller and humiliate the buyer.
+It is all about presentation and loss prevention – whether the consumer actually gets to use the object is not important.

-And with each passing year it gets worse and worse, I am humiliated more and more by not being able to open simple things.
+And as each year passes, I am humiliated more and more by not being able to open simple things.

-Until my wife gave me the small gift of a pocketknife.
+Until my wife gave me the small gift of a pocketknife for Christmas.

 “Now,” she said, eyeing a pile of presents encased in tough transparent plastic, “when I ask you to open something, you can do it.”

-“Gladly,” I said, “but first I have to figure out how to get the knife out of this @#$%^ package.”
+“Gladly,” I said, “but first I have to figure out how to get the knife out of this stupid package.”